Misspecification-robust likelihood-free inference in high dimensions: Experiments

-The parameters can only be estimated relative to one another, hence the parameter $\gamma$ is set to a constant equal to one.
-Consequently, for a number of observed strains $n_s$, the parameter space of the entire model is $n_s^2 -n_s +2$ dimensional.
+With the new competition matrix $\bm{\theta}$, the parameter space now scales with the number of observed strains: for a number of observed strains $n_s$, the parameter space of the entire model is $n_s^2 -n_s +2$ dimensional.

-We followed the work by \citep{numminen2013estimating} and their carefully constructed summary statistics were used for this model which were the Shannon index of diversity of the distribution of observed strains, the number of different strains observed, the prevalence of each strain, the prevalence of multiple colonizations, and the upper co-prevalence matrix of each of the pairs of strains, normalized by their individual prevalence, i.e.
+We followed \cite{numminen2013estimating} and their carefully constructed summary statistics were used for this model.
+The first used was the Shannon index of diversity of the distribution of observed strains calculated as:

+Further summaries were the number of different strains observed, the prevalence of each strain and the prevalence of individuals with multiple colonizations.
+In addition, to characterise the pairwise competitions, three summary statistics were derived for each pair of strains to determine the co-prevalence and co-anti-prevalence of each pair, with a normalisation included to account for each strain's general prevalence or scarcity, i.e.

-The sums are calculated over the individual daycare centres and children, and the addition of $0.01$ ensures stability when zero prevalence of a strain is observed.
-The normalisation should ensure that joint sparsity is not confused for competitiveness.
-Each of the normalized co-prevalence matrix elements was used for each competition parameter, and the sum of the other summary statistics was used for the other parameters.
+The sums are calculated over the individual daycare centres and children, and the addition of $0.01$ ensures stability when zero prevalence or zero absence of a strain is observed.
+The normalisation ensures that joint sparsity is not confused for competitiveness.
+The three pair-specific summary statistics were used to construct discrepancies for each competition parameter, and the sum of the other summary statistics was used to construct a single discrepancy to perform joint inference for the parameters $\beta$ and $\Lambda$.